asplof/FED_ASSG2_S10267626E-S10267927G/README.md

 Assistive AI
 In this section you should document the process of using AI tools eg, ChatGPT, Gemini etc to help you with the development of features/functionalities of your web application.
 (Failure to document your use of AI tools will result in loss of marks.)
-Example below: we used AI to get icons like our coins and chat icon
+Example below: we used AI to
+	- get the icons like our coins and chat icon
+	- the ripple effect animation for a button
+	- media query for Contact us
+	-
+	-

 Testing